- Scholarship Retention Information

 Below is the ABA Consumer Information for Scholarship Retention at Pitt Law:

-Approximately 50 percent of the student body receives scholarship funds from the School of Law in the form of merit or need-based scholarship awards.
+Approximately 70 percent of the student body receives scholarship funds from the School of Law in the form of merit or need-based scholarship awards.
+The Law School offers various merit scholarships at the time of admissions.
+Some scholarship require an additional application and others are based on the materials submitted in your admissions application.
+If admitted, you will be emailed any scholarship application that requires additional materials.

 The School of Law offers scholarship for academic merit to incoming first year students.
 There is no application necessary for merit scholarships.
 Admitted students are automatically considered for merit scholarships on the basis of past academic performance as documented in their admissions materials.
 Students admitted prior to February 1st earning a high LSAT score of 161 or better and an undergraduate cumulative grade point average of 3.4 (on a 4.0 scale) are guaranteed the Dean's Scholarship.
 All admitted students are reviewed for consideration for a merit scholarship.
 Students awarded a merit scholarship will be notified in writing with their admit letter.
 The minimum award amount starts at $10,000 per academic year with two equal payments of $5,000 per term.